 Who knows what day it will be next Sunday?
 That's right, it will be Resurrection Day - the day when Jesus rose from the dead.
+(We will have a special lesson on that next week also.)

 From today, until next Sunday, it is often referred to as 'Holy Week' because this week is the week in which